 RISE scores are valid for ten years from the year the assessment was given.
-Applicants are allowed to test twice in a 10-year period; however, prior to taking the assessment a second time, it is recommended that students study in the Math Tank and English Studio or independently to upgrade deficiencies.
-Students must wait five business days before retesting, unless otherwise noted by the Director of Placement and Career Services.
+Applicants are allowed to test once in a 10-year period It is recommended that students study in the Math Tank and English Studio or independently to upgrade deficiencies prior to testing.
 Students may review sample problems and videos on the College's website (www.nashcc.edu/cra).